Skip to main content

 The inability to engage in wellness is the functional expression of a body caught in a catabolic, pro-inflammatory state driven by the dual deficits of hormonal signaling and metabolic efficiency.

 By restoring testosterone to physiological levels, it can help break the cycle.
-Studies have demonstrated that TRT in hypogonadal men with can improve insulin sensitivity, reduce visceral fat mass, increase lean body mass, and lower inflammatory markers.
+Studies have demonstrated that TRT in hypogonadal men with metabolic syndrome can improve insulin sensitivity, reduce visceral fat mass, increase lean body mass, and lower inflammatory markers.
 This biochemical recalibration makes the body more receptive to the stimuli of diet and exercise, transforming a wellness program from an insurmountable obstacle into a viable therapeutic tool.

 What Is the Cellular Impact of Testosterone on Muscle and Fat?